NaveenPrabakar/COVID-Data-Analysis/README.md

 ![](README_files/figure-gfm/unnamed-chunk-14-1.png)<!-- -->

-This bar chart shows how frequently hospitals in each state reported critical staffing shortages, highlighting one of the most important operational pressures on the healthcare system.
-The states are ordered from highest to lowest shortage rate, making it easy to identify where staffing strain is most severe.A small group of states stands out with exceptionally high shortage rates, with the top state reporting a value above 25, indicating widespread staffing challenges across its hospitals.
+This bar chart shows how frequently hospitals in each state reported critical staffing shortages.
+The states are ordered from highest to lowest shortage rate, making it easy to identify where staffing strain is most severe.A small group of states stands out with high shortage rates, with the top state reporting a value above 25, indicating widespread staffing challenges across its hospitals.
 Several other states report values between 10 and 20, suggesting persistent difficulties maintaining adequate staffing levels.

 ``` r
 library(tidyverse)